tipi-build/docs/docs/02-dependencies.rst

 u : use CMakeLists
 ^^^^^^^^^^^^^^^^^^
-Per default nxxm scans the source code of your application and dependencies to build it automagically.
+Per default tipi scans the source code of your application and dependencies to build it automagically.
 If that is not wanted it is possible to specify ``"u" : true`` to use the CMakeLists.txt of the project.

 packages,  targets